ShengXue97/youzu-flask/README.md

 comes in the form of a triple-nested list that `app.py` retrieves, stores and sends it to the front-end UI for the user to mutate this data to his/her liking.
 Any core adjustments to the back-end code regarding paper output are done here.

+#### `jsonsql.py`
+This python script contains MySQL queries to alter and change the database using the PyMySQL library.
+Developer can change the queries to be executed and run this script to mutate and change the sql database.

 ######*`MainV9.py` is an older version of this module, while `MainV11.py` has no support yet.
 Their uses have been deprecated since.*